 We see significant scope for enterprise digitisation in emerging markets, and select Chinese software vendors offer attractive multi-year opportunities.
-Hundsun is a Chinese financial technology company that offers integrated solutions and services to financial institutions such as banks, brokerages, insurance, trusts, exchanges, and asset managers.
+We are invested in a Chinese financial technology company that offers integrated solutions and services to financial institutions such as banks, brokerages, insurance, trusts, exchanges, and asset managers.
 About 60% of the firm's staff are development engineers, and the company spends approximately 40% of its revenue on research and development (R&D) activities.
-Hundsun is a leader in financial IT solutions commanding a share of more than 50% of the asset management, insurance, banking, trusts, and exchange markets in China.
-The business has high barriers to entry, and new financial regulations/reforms, system upgrades, financial innovations, and emerging new technologies offer Hundsun steady growth prospects over the long term.
+The holding is a leader in financial IT solutions commanding a share of more than 50% of the asset management, insurance, banking, trusts, and exchange markets in China.
+The business has high barriers to entry, and new financial regulations/reforms, system upgrades, financial innovations, and emerging new technologies offer the holding steady growth prospects over the long term.

-Glodon is a one-stop shop solution provider for digital solutions related to the construction industry in China.
+Another holding is a one-stop shop solution provider for digital solutions related to the construction industry in China.
 The company provides customers with digital solutions throughout the building lifecycle, covering design, cost estimation, construction, supply, and procurement.
-Glodon has proprietary technology in Building Information Modelling (BIM), Internet of Things (IoT), Big Data, AI, and cloud-related applications for the construction industry.
-Since listing in 2010, the company has grown revenues at approx. 25% CAGR per annum, establishing itself as a national player.
-The construction industry in China is largely undigitised, and the government is focused on boosting efficiency and productivity using sophisticated tools.
-Applying digital technologies in construction helps clients conduct digital simulations and adjustments without
+The holding has proprietary technology in Building Information Modelling (BIM), Internet of Things (IoT), Big Data, AI, and cloud-related applications for the construction industry.
+Since listing in 2010, the company has grown revenues at approx. 25% CAGR per annum, establishing itself as a national undigitised, and the government is focused on boosting efficiency and productivity using sophisticated tools.
+Applying digital technologies in construction helps clients conduct digital simulations and adjustments without costs, thus improving overall